How to fix a noisy washing machine yourself — 7 expert ways to get it to work quieter again

 Nobody wants to listen to loud screeching noises every time they do their laundry, but unfortunately, washing machines can sometimes have a little hiccup and end up producing more noise than they should.
-If this sounds familiar, you've probably been wondering how to fix a noisy washing machine so you can go back to doing your wash loads in peace.
+If this sounds familiar, you're probably wondering how to fix a noisy washing machine so you can go back to doing your wash loads in peace.

 Even the best washing machines can be guilty of being a little too noisy sometimes.
 It could be caused by something as simple as a loose coin that you forgot was in your pocket banging around the drum, or it could be that the driver belt or pump needs replacing, which requires a little more work.